BigDataBiology/GMSC-mapper/README.md

     - nucleotide gene sequences
 - Annotate query / predicted smORFs with quality, habitat and taxonomy information constructed manually in detail.

+If you use this tool in a publication, please cite:

+Duan, Y., Santos-Júnior, C.D., Schmidt, T.S. et al. A catalog of small proteins from the global microbiome.
+Nat Commun 15, 7563 (2024). https://doi.org/10.1038/s41467-024-51894-6

 ## Installation

 Clone GMSC-mapper repository